devspace-sh/devspace/docs/docs/configuration/chart.md

 During the deployment process, the values defined in the [values.yaml](#) are used to create Kubernetes resources based on the templates defined in [templates/](#).
 After filling the templates with the variables, the chart is deployed to the Kubernetes cluster.

-**Note: You don't need to install Helm or Tiller, to use the DevSpace CLI.**
+**Note: You do not need to install Helm or Tiller, to use the DevSpace CLI.**